basblsolver/BASBLib/README.md

-# A Test Set of Nonconvex Bilevel Problems
+# A Library of Nonconvex Bilevel Test Problems

 This repository provides:
 * Description of all bilevel problems in `AMPL` format, compatible with the [`BASBL v0.1`](http://basblsolver.github.io/home/).